plforacle/heatwave-turbo/mysql-heatwave-intro/do-oac/do-oac.md

-# Use Oracle Analytics Cloud with HeatWave
+# Build a real-time dashboard in Oracle Analytics Cloud with MySQL HeatWave

 ## Introduction

-MySQL HeatWave can easily be used for development tasks with existing Oracle services, such as Oracle Cloud Analytics.
+MySQL HeatWave can easily be used for development tasks with existing Oracle services, such as Oracle Cloud Analytics. -> Oracle Analytics Cloud (OAC) provides the industry’s most comprehensive cloud analytics in a single unified platform, including self-service visualization and inline data preparation to enterprise reporting, advanced analytics, and self-learning analytics that deliver proactive insights.

+Use MySQL HeatWave with OAC to explore and perform collaborative analytics with your MySQL data.

 _Estimated Lab Time:_ 20 minutes